publicissapient-france/devoxx-mobile/README.md

  - Integrates third parties like Twitter timeline and Google analytics
  - Provides a build script to optimize javascript files thanks to R.js from Require.js project
  - Provides a deploy script to be able to deploy and host the application thanks to GitHub pages
+ - Provide an integration with Google Chrome Store

 Dependencies